 [END FIGURE 1.18 HERE]

-Reference Land and Ocean Regions are polygonal, sub-continental domains defined through a combination of environmental, climatic and non-climatic (e.g., pragmatic, technical, historical) factors, in accordance with the literature and climatological reasoning based on observed and projected future climate.
-Merging the diverse functions and purposes of the regions assessed in the literature into a common reference set implies a certain degree of compromise between simplicity, practicality, and climate consistency.
+Reference Land and Ocean Regions are polygonal, sub-continental domains, defined through a combination of environmental, climatic and non-climatic (e.g., pragmatic, technical, historical) factors, in accordance with the literature and climatological reasoning based on observed and projected future climate.
+Merging the diverse functions and purposes of the regions assessed in the literature into a common reference set implies a certain degree of compromise between simplicity, practicality and climate consistency.
 For instance, Spain is fully included in the Mediterranean (MED) Reference Region, but is one of the most climatically diverse countries in the world.
-Likewise, a careful comparison of panels (a) and (b) of Figure 1.18) reveals that the simplified southern boundary of the Sahara (SAH) Reference Region slightly overlaps the northern boundary of the West African Monsoon Typological Region.
+Likewise, a careful comparison of panels a and b of Figure 1.18 reveals that the simplified southern boundary of the Sahara (SAH) Reference Region slightly overlaps the northern boundary of the West African Monsoon Typological Region.
 As such, the resulting Reference Regions are not intended to precisely represent climates, but rather to provide simple domains suitable for regional synthesis of observed and modelled climate and climate change information (Iturbide et al., 2020).
 In particular, CMIP6 model results averaged over Reference Regions are presented in the Atlas.

 The starting point for defining the AR6 Reference Sets of Land Regions was the collection of 26 regions introduced in SREX (IPCC, 2012).
-The SREX collection was then revised, reshaped, complemented and optimized to reflect the recent scientific literature and observed climate-change trends, giving rise to the novel AR6 reference set of 46 land regions.
-Additionally, AR6 introduces a new reference set of 15 ocean regions (including 3 hybrid regions that are treated as both, land and ocean), which complete the coverage of the whole Earth (Iturbide et al., 2020).
+The SREX collection was then revised, reshaped, complemented and optimized to reflect the recent scientific literature and observed climate-change trends, giving rise to the novel AR6 Reference Set of 46 Land Regions.
+Additionally, AR6 introduces a new Reference Set of 15 Ocean Regions (including 3 Hybrid Regions that are treated as both: land and ocean), which complete the coverage of the whole Earth (Iturbide et al., 2020).

 Particular aspects of regional climate change are described by specialized domains called Typological Regions (Figure 1.18b).
 These regions cover a wide range of spatial scales and are defined by specific features, called typologies.
-Examples of typologies include: tropical forests, deserts, mountains, monsoon regions, and megacities, among others.
+Examples of typologies include: tropical forests, deserts, mountains, monsoon regions and megacities, among others.
 Typological Regions are powerful tools to summarize complex aspects of climate defined by a combination of multiple variables.
-For this reason, they are used in many chapters of AR6 WGI and WGII (e.g., Chapters 8–12 and the Atlas).
+For this reason, they are used in many chapters of AR6 WGI and WGII (e.g., Chapters 8–12 and Atlas).

-Finally, consistency with WGII is also pursued in Chapter 11, 12 and Atlas through the use of a set of Continental Regions (Figure 1.18c), based on the nine continental domains defined in AR5 WGII Part B (Hewitson et al., 2014).
+Finally, consistency with WGII is also pursued in Chapters 11, 12 and the Atlas through the use of a set of Continental Regions (Figure 1.18c), based on the nine continental domains defined in AR5 WGII Part B (Hewitson et al., 2014).
 These are classical geopolitical divisions of Africa, Asia, Australasia, Europe, North America, Central and South America, plus Small Islands, Polar Regions, and the Ocean.
-In AR6 WGI, five hybrid zones (Caribbean–Small islands, East Europe–Asia, European Arctic, North American Arctic, and North Central America) are also identified, which are assessed in more than one continental region.
-Additional consistency with WGIII is pursued by Chapter 6 through the use of sub-continental domains which essentially form a subset of the Continental Set of Regions (Figure 1.18c and Chapter 6, Section 6.1).
+In AR6 WGI, five hybrid zones (Caribbean–Small islands, East Europe–Asia, European Arctic, North American Arctic, and North Central America) are also identified, which are assessed in more than one Continental Region.
+Additional consistency with WGIII is pursued in Chapter 6 through the use of sub-continental domains which essentially form a subset of the Continental Set of Regions (Figure 1.18c and Section 6.1).

-Major developments and their implications
+Major Developments and Their Implications

-This section presents a selection of key developments since the AR5 of the capabilities underlying the lines of evidence used in the present report: observational data and observing systems (Section 1.5.1), new developments in reanalyses (Section 1.5.2), climate models (Section 1.5.3), and modelling techniques, comparisons and performance assessments (Section 1.5.4).
+This section presents a selection of key developments since AR5 of the capabilities underlying the lines of evidence used in the present report: observational data and observing systems (Section 1.5.1); new developments in reanalyses (Section 1.5.2); climate models (Section 1.5.3); and modelling techniques, comparisons and performance assessments (Section 1.5.4).
 For brevity, we focus on the developments that are of particular importance to the conclusions drawn in later chapters, though we also provide an assessment of potential losses of climate observational capacity.

-Observational data and observing systems
+Observational Data and Observing Systems